Trustpoint-Project/trustpoint/docs/source/security/db_encryption.rst

 The DEK is generated and wrapped during initial setup:

 1. Generate a random 256-bit key
-2. Create a temporary session object in the PKCS#11 token
+2. Open a session with the PKCS#11 token
-3. Use the KEK to wrap the DEK using AES Key Wrap mechanism
+3. Use the KEK to wrap the DEK using AES-ECB encryption
+4. Prepend an 8-byte random IV to the encrypted DEK
-4. Store the wrapped DEK in the database ``encrypted_dek`` field
+5. Store the wrapped DEK (40 bytes: 8-byte IV + 32-byte encrypted DEK) in the database ``encrypted_dek`` field

 Runtime Key Management
 ----------------------